dwhite-teamworks/halo-hackathon-2026/README.md

 **Datasets**

 The datasets made available for this competition have been curated specifically for the event.
-They represent a subset of professional hockey data adapted for research and public use, focusing on recent NHL games to ensure relevance and practical application.
+They represent a subset of professional hockey data adapted for research and public use, focusing on recent games to ensure relevance and practical application.

 ---